Cholesterol, Fats, and Heart Disease: What You Need to Know

 What about medicine to help lower my chance for developing heart disease?

-Medicines are available for lowering LDL cholesterol and triglycerides, but heart disease medicines work the best when diet and lifestyle changes have already been made.
+Medicines are available for lowering LDL cholesterol and triglycerides.
+The most common medications used are statins.
+Heart disease medicines work the best when combined with diet and lifestyle changes.

 Who can I talk to about specific questions I have to reduce my chance for developing heart disease?